raywhite/async-hofs/README.md

 ### constant *buffer.SECOND_STREAM_CONSUMER*

-The value of the error `message` and `type` upon rejection of the promise returned by `buffer` where the reason for rejection was `buffer` being called more than once with the same readable.
+The value of the error `message` and `type` upon rejection of the promise returned by `buffer`, where the reason for rejection was `buffer` being called more than once with the same readable.
 Should be used for asserting whether or not this was the type of error.

 ## License

-&bull; **MIT** &copy; Ray White, 2107 &bull;
+&bull; **MIT** &copy; Ray White, 2017-2018 &bull;